Updated Mar 31, 2026§ For Pets

 Size and Weight

-The Fi Mini is less than half the weight of the Tractive DOG 6.
-At 16 grams versus 35 grams, that gap matters on a 6-pound Chihuahua.
-It doesn’t matter much on a 70-pound Labrador.
+The Fi Mini is well under half the weight of the Tractive DOG 6.
+At 16 grams versus about 40 grams, that gap matters a lot on a small dog or cat: a 6-pound Chihuahua wearing the heavier Tractive carries a noticeable bob on its collar, whereas on a sturdy 70-pound Labrador the difference all but disappears and either tracker rides comfortably.

 The Fi Mini clips onto any collar band between 3/8 inch and 1 inch wide.
 No proprietary collar needed.
 The Tractive DOG 6 ships with a silicone clip that wraps around the collar.